 Esperance is home to some of the country’s most incredible beaches and even a bright pink lake!

 Spend your free time in the afternoon exploring the town.
-From the local beaches, you'll have a great view of the surrounding islands, and you may even be able to spot dolphins.
+From the local beaches, you can enjoy a great view of the surrounding islands, and you may even be able to spot dolphins.